 - wearing a wrist brace or splint to reduce swelling and ease wrist pain

-If you have undergone a wrist injury, you can help healing by:
+If you have sustained a wrist injury, you can help promote healing by:

 - resting your wrist and keeping it elevated

 If you have arthritis, consider visiting a physical therapist.
-A physical therapist can show you some strengthening and stretching exercises for your wrist.
+A physical therapist can show you how to do strengthening and stretching exercises that can help your wrist.

 - using an ergonomic keyboard to keep your wrists from bending upwards

 - resting your hands often while typing or doing similar activities

 - working with an occupational therapist to stretch and strengthen your wrists